raja-kumar/Visual-RFT/README.md

 </a>

 ## 📢 News
+- 🚀 [03/12/2025] We release the code to build the <a href="https://github.com/Liuziyu77/Visual-RFT/tree/main/dataset">dataset</a> on your own data.
 - 🚀 [03/04/2025] We release our <a href="https://arxiv.org/abs/2503.01785">Paper</a>.
 - 🚀 [03/04/2025] We upload our training datasets to <a href="https://huggingface.co/collections/laolao77/virft-datasets-67bc271b6f2833eccc0651df">Huggingface</a>.
 - 🚀 [03/04/2025] We release **ViRFT** repository and our training code.